 Legal & General Affordable Homes business' central purpose is to deliver great quality housing supported by great quality customer and property services and thereby deliver high levels of customer satisfaction.
-The business was formed in 2018 and is in a period of significant growth.
-At the year-end 31 December 2021 the Company owned and operated 1,256 properties being operated via its network of management providers.
+The business was formed in 2018 and has been through a period of significant growth.
+At the year-ended 31 December 2022 the Company owned 2,092 properties being operated via its network of management providers.

-In complying with the Value for Money Standard the Legal & General Affordable Homes business seeks to achieve economy, efficiency and effectiveness across all areas of activity.
+In complying with the Value for Money Standard the L&G Affordable Homes business seeks to achieve economy, efficiency and effectiveness across all areas of activity.
 As the business is still in its early growth stage some of its value for money metrics will include outliers when benchmarked to the sector.
 As we grow, we expect it will become more possible to benchmark performance with sector peers.